3ep-one/rectangle/README.md

 ## Running the tests

-You can run test using httpie: http POST http://127.0.0.1:8080 <inp.json and then get response using : http Get http://127.0.0.1:8080
+You can run test using HTTPie:\n http POST http://127.0.0.1:8080 <inp.json and then get response using :\n http Get http://127.0.0.1:8080